 2/4 Profile Applied to Business and Marketing — What I Now Do Differently

 If you've ever felt torn between wanting to retreat into your own world and simultaneously feeling called to share your gifts with others, you know the 2/4 struggle intimately.
-And if traditional business and marketing advice has never quite landed in your heart and soul, there's a very good reason for that.

 — In this article —